rynobax/ok-form/README.md

 - `valid`: whether or not the value is valid
 - `error`: A mirror of the schema, where the key will be set to a string of the error message, if it was not valid.
-- `validationError`: If any of the tests or transformations throw an error, it will be

 ### `any.validate(value: any)`